-The activities of the Authority decreased its net position by \$201,173,386.
-Key elements of this decrease when compared to the prior year are as follows:
+The activities of the Authority increased its net position by \$18,253,942.
+Key elements of this increase when compared to the prior year are as follows:

-- Charges for services decreased by \$4,708,523 as covid-19 caused all planned events at the facilities to be canceled starting mid-March 2020. - Operating subsidies from the City of Oakland (City) and the County of Alameda (County) decreased by \$20,250,000 primarily due to the Authority Board of Commissioners approving a return of \$20 million in operating subsidies. - Lease revenues decreased by \$9,150,000 due to the loss of Raiders and Warriors lease revenues. - Interest income decreased by \$11,701,199 when compared to the prior period due to the expiration of the Raiders lease and decreased rates of return on monies deposited in the County Treasurer Pool.
-The expiration of the Raiders lease ceased interest income on the Raiders lease. - Total general government expenses increased by \$179,383,771 primarily due to the establishment of an allowance for bad debt against the Raiders loans.
+- Charges for services increased by \$4,037,228 as covid-19 restrictions lifted increasing planned events at the facilities.
+Facility fees and parking revenue increased by \$3,561,050 and \$476,178, respectively, as a result of an increase in events. - Operating subsidies from the City of Oakland (City) and the County of Alameda (County) increased by \$23,250,000 as the Authority Board of Commissioners approved a return of \$20 million in operating subsidies to the City and the County in fiscal year 2021.
+There was no return of operating subsidies in the current fiscal year. - Total general government expenses decreased by \$191,236,884 primarily due to the write down of the Raiders loan last year.